Roy-Levine/Week-01-Homework/README.md

 Intermittent commits were flailing exercises in getting the site to load right on the url and are not worth mentioning.

 on seventh commit, I pulled the background image out of the CSS for two reason.
 Firstly, I could not put an alt label on the image in CSS.
-Secondly, the image's native dimensions may have effected its display in the URL via github.
+Secondly, the image's native dimensions may have effected its display in the URL via github.  (see lines 13 -15).
 We shall see.
+(Afternote, I failed to fix the screen display issue in the url, but did put an accessible descriptor in the only image not prevoiusly addressed.
+Throwin in the towel!